RajivIshrani/RajivIshrani/README.md

 - 👋 Hi, I’m @RajivIshrani
-- 👀 I’m interested in ...
+- 👀 I’m interested in Blockchain
-- 🌱 I’m currently learning Java .
+- 🌱 I’m currently learning Solidity .
-- 💞️ I’m looking to collaborate on Java Open Source Project.
+- 💞️ I’m looking to collaborate on Web3.0 Projects.
 - 📫 How to reach me rajivishrani@gmail.com

 <!---